-Rationale for Closure under the Policy
+Rationale for Closure Under the Policy

 - General Criteria Site MEETS ALL EIGHT GENERAL CRITERIA under the Policy. - Groundwater Media-Specific Criteria Site releases Have Not Likely Affected Groundwater.
-Soil does not contain sufficient mobile constituents (leachate, vapors, or light non-aqueous-phase liquids) to cause groundwater to exceed the groundwater criteria in this Policy. - Petroleum Vapor Intrusion to Indoor Air Site meets the EXCEPTION for vapor intrusion to indoor air.
-Exposure to petroleum vapors associated with historical fuel system releases are comparatively insignificant relative to exposures from small surface spills and fugitive vapor releases that typically occur at active fueling facilities. - Direct Contact and Outdoor Air Exposure Site meets Criteria 3 (a).
-Maximum concentrations of petroleum constituents in soil from confirmation soil samples are less than or equal to those listed in Table 1 of the Policy.
+Soil does not contain sufficient mobile constituents (leachate, vapors, or light non-aqueous phase liquids) to cause groundwater to exceed the groundwater criteria in this Policy. - Petroleum Vapor Intrusion to Indoor Air Site meets Criteria 2 (a), Scenario 1.
+There is a bioattenuation zone that provides a separation of at least 30 feet vertically between the Light Non-Aqueous Phase Liquid in groundwater and the foundation of existing or potential buildings.
+Concentrations of total petroleum hydrocarbons as gasoline and diesel combined in soil are less than 100 milligrams per kilogram throughout the entire depth of the bioattenuation zone. - Direct Contact and Outdoor Air Exposure Site meets Criteria 3 (a).
+Maximum concentrations of petroleum constituents in soil from confirmation soil samples are less than or equal to those listed in Table 1 of the Policy

-There are no soil samples results in the case record for naphthalene.
+There are no soil sample results in the case record for naphthalene.
 However, the relative concentration of naphthalene in soil can be conservatively estimated using the published relative concentrations of naphthalene and benzene in gasoline.
 Taken from Potter and Simmons (1998), gasoline mixtures contain approximately 2% benzene and 0.25% naphthalene.
 Therefore, benzene concentrations can be used as a surrogate for naphthalene concentrations with a safety factor of eight.
 Benzene concentrations from the Site are below the naphthalene thresholds in Table 1 of the Policy.
 Therefore, estimated naphthalene concentrations meet the thresholds in Table 1 and the Policy criteria for direct contact with a safety factor of eight.
 It is highly unlikely that naphthalene concentrations in the soil, if any, exceed the threshold.